awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  To toggle the `aurora_pq` parameter at the session level, for example through the `mysql` command line or within a JDBC or ODBC application, use the standard methods to change a client configuration setting\.
 For example, the command on the standard MySQL client is `set session aurora_pq = {'ON'/'OFF'}`\.
 You can also add the session\-level parameter to the JDBC configuration or within your application code to enable or disable parallel query dynamically\.

- To toggle the `aurora_pq` parameter permanently, use the techniques for working with parameter groups, as described in [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
+ To toggle the `aurora_pq` parameter permanently, use the techniques for working with parameter groups, as described in [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
 Follow these steps:

 1. Create a custom cluster parameter group or DB instance parameter group\.
 We recommend using a cluster parameter group, so that all DB instance in the cluster inherit the same settings\.